Or to purchase by phone, call Zerve at 888-217-2198 or 202-417-2055 (int'l)

 Yes!
 In addition to on-street parking, there are 20 parking lots and garages in Georgetown with over 3,800 total combined parking spaces.
 You can visit www.georgetowndc.com/parking for detailed information.
 You could also take a cab directly to the Georgetown Waterfront, and for bus and Metro information, please visit: http://www.georgetowndc.com/content/getting_here/

 Our reserved docking time is 30 minutes past the hour, so if you arrive early, you will not see our vessel tied to the dock.
 Have no fear, you will see us close by on the river waiting our turn to dock at 30 minutes past the hour.
-Our boat has a large ‘Boomerang Yacht’ banner on each side, & for photos of our vessel, please look to the top of this page and throughout the website.
+Our vessel is tan & blue and it states ‘Boomerang Yacht’ on each side.
+For photos of our vessel, please look to the top of this page and throughout the website.

-The main cabin has large open windows, along with our DJ, dance floor, bar, captain’s room, and two bathrooms.
-The outdoor areas of the boat include the wrap around bow (front of the boat, lower level), the stern (back of the boat, lower level), and the upper deck.
-Due to Coast Guard regulations, the upper deck does not accommodate more than 33 passengers at a time because of weight restrictions.
-Most passengers circulate throughout the boat so that everyone has the opportunity to explore all areas of the vessel – and we encourage you to do the same!
+The main cabin has large open windows, along with our DJ, dance floor, bar, captain’s room, and three bathrooms.
+The outdoor areas of the boat include the stern (back of the boat, lower level), and the large upper deck.
+Due to Coast Guard regulations, the upper deck does not accommodate more than 90 passengers at a time because of weight restrictions.
+Most passengers circulate throughout the vessel so that everyone has the opportunity to explore all areas of the yacht – and we encourage you to do the same!
 We do not have a bar or bathroom on the top deck to further encourage full circulation throughout the boat.
 Once the top deck is at capacity, we operate a 'one up, one down' system.
 All areas of the boat are great, and most guests bop throughout the boat naturally during the cruise.

 Unfortunately, we cannot go back to the dock to pick up any latecomers because docking times are reserved for other commercial boats throughout the hour, and we are not allowed on the dock outside of our assigned time.
 Please plan ahead for parking and traffic.
 Thank you!